BlissRoms-x86/Documentation/Installation/install-in-a-virtual-machine/install-in-qemu.md

 `-drive file=disks/bliss14-k54-gapps.qcow2,if=virtio \` is how we mount the disk.
 Using this method instead of `-hda` lets us use virtio driver instead of emulated driver, giving us greater performance in the VM.

-`-cdrom images/Bliss-v11.iso \` Just mount the iso for bliss, while we could use virtio driver for this, there is no real need to, because it's only use is installing the OS, this can be removed when the VM is installed
+`-cdrom images/<BLISS_IMAGE_NAME>.iso \` (Replace BLISS_IMAGE_NAME with the full filename of the iso file you downloaded) Just mount the iso for bliss, while we could use virtio driver for this, there is no real need to, because it's only use is installing the OS, this can be removed when the VM is installed

 `-usb` is used to tell Qemu to add a USB controller, no real need to give it any additional arguments